anirbandas7/anirbandas7.github.io/_pages/about.md

   - /about.html
 ---

 I am currently serving as an **Assistant Professor** at [BITS Pilani, Goa Campus](https://www.bits-pilani.ac.in/goa/).
-I hold a **Ph.D. in Computer Science and Engineering** from the [Indian Institute of Information Technology Guwahati (IIITG)](https://www.iiitg.ac.in), India.
-Following my doctoral studies, I pursued postdoctoral research as a **Post-Doctoral Fellow** in the Department of Computer Science and Engineering at the [Indian Institute of Technology Kharagpur (IIT Kharagpur)](http://www.iitkgp.ac.in).
+I hold a **Ph.D. in Computer Science and Engineering** from the [Indian Institute of Information Technology Guwahati](https://www.iiitg.ac.in), India.
+Following my doctoral studies, I pursued postdoctoral research as a **Post-Doctoral Fellow** in the Department of Computer Science and Engineering at the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in).

 My research interests primarily lie in:
 - **Human-Computer Interaction (HCI)**